oiviana/oiviana/README.md

 ## 🚀 What I Deliver

-✔️ Scalable storefront components
+✔️ Scalable and reusable storefront architectures
-✔️ Performance optimizations
+✔️ Performance optimization focused on Core Web Vitals and UX
-✔️ Custom VTEX IO apps
+✔️ Custom VTEX IO apps and complex e-commerce solutions
 ✔️ Integration with APIs and third-party services
-✔️ UX improvements focused on conversion
+✔️ UX improvements focused on conversion and usability
+✔️ Cross-platform mobile applications using React Native

 ---